Google

 Google's Gemini model family represents its flagship entry in the large language model race.
 Gemini 3, announced in November 2025, achieved a breakthrough score of 1501 Elo on the LMArena Leaderboard, demonstrating PhD-level reasoning with 91.9% accuracy on GPQA Diamond benchmarks.
 By January 2026, Google upgraded AI Overviews in Search to run on Gemini 3, affecting over 2 billion monthly users.
 The specialized Gemini 3 Deep Think mode pushes further into scientific discovery, achieving gold medal-level results on International Physics and Chemistry Olympiad problems.
 Google DeepMind has also deployed AI co-scientist—a multi-agent virtual collaborator—across all 17 U.S. National Labs, accelerating hypothesis development from years to days, and is establishing its first automated materials science laboratory in the UK.

 Google pioneered the custom AI accelerator market with its Tensor Processing Units (TPUs), first developed internally in 2015.
 By 2026, Google controls an estimated 58% of the custom cloud AI accelerator market.
-The TPUv7 delivers 100% better performance per watt than its predecessor, and Google is bringing well over a gigawatt of AI compute capacity online.
-Crucially, the world's most advanced AI models—including those from Anthropic and Google itself—are now trained primarily on custom Google and Amazon silicon rather than NVIDIA GPUs, representing a tectonic shift in the semiconductor landscape.
+According to Epoch AI, over 60% of global AI compute is owned by the top U.S. hyperscalers, with Google leading at the equivalent of roughly 5 million NVIDIA H100 GPUs — and unlike other hyperscalers that rely primarily on NVIDIA, Google's fleet is dominated by its custom TPU chips.
+The TPUv7 delivers 100% better performance per watt than its predecessor.
+Google is spending between $175–185 billion in capital expenditure in 2026, mostly for AI — almost certainly the most in tech.
 Google owns the full TPU stack—architecture, instruction set, and software—with Broadcom as its silicon implementation partner and TSMC handling fabrication.
+In April 2026, Broadcom announced a supply assurance agreement to provide Google with custom TPUs and networking through 2031.

 The Agentic Platform: Google ADK and Cloud